TheMaverickProgrammer/Swoosh/README.md

 # Integrating Swoosh into your SFML application
-Clone this repo.
 Copy the headers found in the root at `src/Swoosh`.
 Optionally you can include the segues at `src/Segues`.

 Adding the mini library into your SFML application is very simple.
 See [this example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/ExampleDemo/Swoosh/Demo.cpp)